Perfecting group schemes: Root data over rings

 All topological references consider the Euclidean topology on $V$.
 Consider

-and refer to the connected components of the complement of $\cH$ in $V$ as chambers.
-Fix one such chamber $A_0$.
-Denote by $S\subset T$ the set of reflections $s$ for which the intersection of $\overline{A_0}$ and $H_s$ cannot be contained in a codimension 2 hyperplane.
+and refer to the connected components of the complement of $\cH$ in $V$ as chambers. {We say that $H_t$ is a {\bf wall} of a chamber $A$ if the intersection of $\overline{A_0}$ and $H_t$ cannot be contained in a codimension 2 hyperplane.} Fix one such chamber $A_0$.
+Denote by $S\subset T$ the set of reflections $s$ for which $H_s$ is a wall of $A_0$.
 Our assumptions in \ref{hypo} imply that $W$ acts on the (finite) set of chambers.

+\begin{lemma} The set $S$ is a set of generators for $W$. \end{lemma} \begin{proof} {Denote by $W_S\subset W$ the subgroup generated by $S\subset T$.
+We need to show that $W_S=W$, or equivalently $T\subset W_S$.}